 Click below to listen to my 2 min.
 Garden Bite radio show: Biochar

-I was just recently on a garden tour of local gardens in my hometown.
+I was on a tour of local gardens.
+That’s so fun to see what others have done with their landscapes.
+I love the diversity!
 They were all lovely but there was one in particular that really intrigued as it was not the “usual” garden tour fair.
 It was strictly about vegetables and this man’s quest for the best.